 The Black Laurentian Initiative Fund for Racial Justice and Equity Project (RJEP)

-The Black Laurentian Initiative Fund for Racial Justice and Equity Project (RJEP) is a $100,000 fund from the President’s Office that supports work that engages the St. Lawrence community in research, teaching, and service-focused missions dedicated to addressing the issues of racial injustice in various academic disciplines.
-This fun supports student projects of up to $3,000 to be implemented during the academic year 2021 - 2022.
+The Black Laurentian Initiative Fund for Racial Justice and Equity Project (RJEP) is a $100,000 fund from the President’s Office that supports work that engages the St. Lawrence community in research, teaching, and service-focused missions dedicated to addressing the issues of racial injustice in all its forms across various academic disciplines.
+This fund supports eligible student projects of up to $5,000 for Summer 2023.

-Students who are taking classes during Fall 2021 are eligible to apply for this fund.
+Students who are taking classes during Fall 2023 are eligible to apply for funding for Spring projects.
 To apply, students must complete these components: a proposal essay, budget, positionality statement, and a plan for formally presenting your results to the BLI and to the broader community when they return to campus in the Fall semester.
 A letter of support from project mentor is also required; applicants are strongly advised to begin discussing your project with your mentors well in advance of the submission deadline, and mentors are urged to indicate that you have discussed plans for your project with them in detail.

-Students, with guidance from a faculty mentor, are eligible to receive up to $3000 to support projects (e.g., research, internships, or creative projects).
+Students, with guidance from a faculty mentor, are eligible to receive up to $5000 to support projects for Summer 2023 (e.g., research, internships, or creative projects).
 Submit a written essay of up to 500 words (approx. 1 page) that includes:

 - Project goals and objectives